-Step 11: As you can see the information that we want to retrieve from the table has <a> tags in them.
+Step 11: We can see that the information that we want to retrieve from the table has <a> tags in them.
 So, find all the <a> tags from table_links.

 #In the table that we will fetch find the <a> </a>tags table_links = our_table.find_all('a') print(table_links)

-Step 12: In order to put the title on a list iterate over the table_links and append the title by using get() function.
+Step 12: In order to put the title on a list, iterate over table_links and append the title using the get() function

 #put the title into a list billionaires = for links in table_links: billionaires.append(links.get('title')) print(billionaires)

-Step 13: Now that we have our required data in the form of a list, we will be using Python Pandas Library in order to save the data in an excel file.
-Before that we have to convert the list into a DataFrame.
+Step 13: Now that we have our required data in the form of a list, we will be using Python Pandas library to save the data in an Excel file.
+Before that, we have to convert the list into a DataFrame

 #Convert the list into a dataframe import pandas as pd df = pd.DataFrame(billionaires) print(df)

-Step 14: Use the following method in order to write to an excel file.
+Step 14: Use the following method to write data into an Excel file.